projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

    curl {{ "/manifests/calico-windows-vxlan.yaml" | absolute_url }} -o calico-windows.yaml
    ```

-1. Get the cluster's Kubernetes API server host and port.
+1. Get the cluster's Kubernetes API server host and port, which will be used to update the {{site.prodnameWindows}} config map.
+   The API server host and port is required so that the {{site.prodnameWindows}} installation script can create a kubeconfig file for Calico services.
+   If your Windows nodes already have {{site.prodnameWindows}} installed manually, skip this step.
+The installation script will
+   use the API server host and port from your node's existing kubeconfig file if the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` variables
+   are not provided in the `calico-windows-config` configmap.

    {% include content/kube-apiserver-host-port.md %}

 1. Edit the `calico-windows-config` configmap in the downloaded manifest and ensure the required variables are correct for your cluster:
    - `CALICO_NETWORKING_BACKEND`: This should be set to "vxlan".
-   - `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT`: The Kubernetes API server host and port (discovered in the previous step).
+   - `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT`: The Kubernetes API server host and port (discovered in the previous step) used to create a kubeconfig file for Calico services.
+If your node already has an existing kubeconfig file, leave these variables blank.
    - `K8S_SERVICE_CIDR`: The Kubernetes service clusterIP range configured in your cluster.
 This must match the service-cluster-ip-range used by kube-apiserver.
    - `CNI_BIN_DIR`: Path where Calico CNI binaries will be installed.
 The this must match the CNI bin values in the ContainerD service configuration.
    - `CNI_CONF_DIR`: Path where Calico CNI configuration will be installed. this must match the CNI conf values in the ContainerD service configuration.